praveen-bandla/SpotifyRecommendationEngine/README.md

 ### Storage and Evaluation

-At the end of training, the outputs were all stored as `training_data.csv`, while the model was stored as `model_weights.pth`.
+At the end of training, the outputs were all stored as `training_data.csv`, while the model weights were stored as `model_weights.pth`.
 The AUC and loss values were plotted over epochs as a `plotly` visual saved as `training_visual.html`.
 The training procedure was conducted twice, on the sampled dataset represented in this repository along with the full version of the *150,000 playlists*.
 The model folder contains two distinct subfolders for each training, and the respective files can be found in both.

 <br>